atomic6-org/ghg/docs/_sources/product_transport.rst.txt

 where :math:`Total\; Emissions_{GHG, transport}` is the sum of all the emissions for that :math:`GHG` (:math:`\text{CO}_2\;`, :math:`\text{CH}_4`, or :math:`\text{N}_2\text{O}`) and :math:`transport`
 (either vehicle miles or ton miles), and :math:`GWP_{GHG}` is the global warming potential of that :math:`GHG`.
-Note that in atomic6 the final value of this calculation is divided by :math:`1000` to convert this value into :math:`metric \; tons`.
+Note that in atomic6 the final value of this calculation is converted to :math:`metric \; tons`.

 ..
 [EPA2008OptionalEmissionsfromCommutingBusinessTravelandProductTransport] EPA, 2008: 2008 EPA Greenhouse Gas Inventory Protocol Core Module Guidance Optional Emissions from Commuting, Business Travel and Product Transport, pp. 10